wipoi/Biopython_Github-assignment/README.md

 >A Newick file containing phylogenetic groups.

 ### phylo.py
->This script uses *phylo.read* to generate a phylogenetic tree with *simple.dnd* file.
+>This script uses *phylo.read* to generate a phylogenetic tree with the groups of *simple.dnd* file.
 >Result is in *out_phylo* file.

 ### phylo2.py